 Why is my personal background important?

-In order to better tailor the eye examination to your needs, our doctor may review any current vision problems, your general health, as well as discuss your hobbies and lifestyle requirements.
+In order to better tailor the eye examination to your needs, our doctors may review any current vision problems, your general health, as well as discuss your hobbies and lifestyle requirements.

-While evaluating your prescription, the doctor will ask you to compare a series of lenses to determine which allows you to see clearer.
-As the differences become less noticeable, the doctor will be closer to finalizing your prescription.
+While evaluating your prescription, our doctors will ask you to compare a series of lenses to determine which allows you to see clearer.
+As the differences become less noticeable, our doctors will be closer to finalizing your prescription.
 If you’re having a hard time choosing between the options, it means you’re almost done with this part of the exam!

 Why is it necessary to know my blood pressure?